orbitalquark/textadept/docs/api.md

 Map of project root paths and "makefiles" to their associated "build" shell command line strings or functions that return such strings.
-Functions may also return a working directory to operate in.
-By default, it is the project's root directory.
+Functions may also return a working directory and process environment table to operate in.
+By default, the working directory is the project's root directory and the environment is Textadept's environment.

 <a id="textadept.run.compile_commands"></a>
 #### `textadept.run.compile_commands`